Aluminium oxide nanoparticle: Alumina nano fibers

 The oxidation of the surface of some liquid metal alloys leads to the formation of loose or porous 3D nanostructures.
-For the first time this effect was observed in the system aluminium-mercury and published more than 100 years ago.
-The fibers of such kind do not occur in nature and only grown by artificial means.
-Depending on the method of synthesis can be produced various nanostructures, such as aerogel from oxyhydroxide aluminium (AlOOH or Al2O3*nH2O, where 1 ≤ n ≤ 4, are easily turned into aluminium oxide) or nano-fibers of aluminium oxide (Al_{2}O_{3}).
+This effect was first observed over 100 years ago in an aluminium-mercury system.
+Such fibers do not occur in nature and only grown by artificial means.
+Various nanostructures can be produced depending on the method of synthesis, such as aerogel from oxyhydroxide aluminium (AlOOH or Al2O3*nH2O, where 1 ≤ n ≤ 4, are easily turned into aluminium oxide) or nano-fibers of aluminium oxide (Al_{2}O_{3}).

 At this moment, the main ways of production are: